By Theo van Kraay, Data and AI Solution Architect at Microsoft

 On the review screen, hit publish again:

 You will then have a published knowledge base, but that is all you have.
 We need to make your bot visible as a channel.
-For this, there are two keys you need: QnAKnowledgebaseId and QnASubscriptionKey, which will be available in the screen presented to you after the service is deployed.
+For this, there are three values you need: QnAKnowledgebaseId, QnAEndpointHostName, and QnAAuthKey, which will be available in the screen presented to you after the service is deployed (these are highlighted below).
 Leave this window open.

 When deploying a web app bot, it is deployed as a “Web Chat” channel automatically (for deploying to other channels, e.g. Skype, Cortana, Slack and many others, see here).
 Go to channels and hit “get bot embed codes”: